aminul-haque23/lexical_and_syntax_analyzer/README.md

 # Lexical and Syntax Analyzer

-This repository, `lexical_and_syntax_analyzer`, houses two projects that explore essential stages of a compiler frontend:
+This repository, `lexical_and_syntax_analyzer`, has two projects that shows two stages of a compiler frontend:

 1. **Lexical Analyzer**: Converts input source code into tokens and evaluates postfix expressions directly.
 2. **Syntax Analyzer**: Processes input into tokens, checks their structure against a grammar, and generates a syntax tree, postfix notation, and intermediate code.

-Both projects are written in C++ and serve as educational tools to demonstrate how compilers process and understand source code.
-They share the initial step of lexical analysis but differ in their subsequent goals—one focuses on evaluation, the other on structured parsing and code generation.
+Both projects are written in C++ and demonstrate how compilers process and understand source code.

 ## Projects